 Subsidized Stafford Loan eligibility is based on financial need.
 Subsidized loans are available only to undergraduate students.
 Under this loan program, the student is not required to make payments while he/she is in college at least half time, and no interest will accumulate during this time.
-Beginning July 1, 2013, new regulations were enacted that limit a first-time borrower's eligibility for Direct Subsidized Loans to a period not to exceed 150 percent of the length of the borrower's educational program.
+Direct Subsidized Loans are limited to a period not to exceed 150 percent of the length of the borrower's educational program.